kshulgina/codetta/README.md

 Pfam domains are expected to align to about ~50% of coding sequence.
 If you're focused on a specific clade, you could increase the proportion of aligned sequence by using a customized profile HMM database.
-Starting from a set of multiple sequence alignments of expected genes in the organism of interest, you can build a custom profile HMM database.
+Starting from a set of multiple sequence alignments of expected proteins in the organism of interest, you can build a custom profile HMM database.

-In this example, we will build a profile HMM database tailored for metazoan mitochondria which have only 13 protein coding genes.
+In this example, we will build a profile HMM database tailored for metazoan mitochondria which have only 13 protein-coding genes.
 In the `examples/mito-db/` directory, you can find multiple sequence alignment files in Stockholm format for each of the 13 genes. *